Siraitia grosvenorii: Sweetening agent

 The sweet taste of the fruit comes mainly from mogrosides, a group of triterpene glycosides that make up about 1% of the flesh of the fresh fruit.
 Through solvent extraction, a powder containing 80% mogrosides can be obtained, the main one being mogroside-5 (esgoside).
 Other similar agents in the fruit are siamenoside and neomogroside.

 In this process, the peel and seeds are removed, and the pulped fruit is made into a fruit concentrate or puree.
-Additional juice may be extracted from the remaining pulp by hot water.
+Additional juice may be extracted from the remaining pulp with hot water.
 The juice is homogenized, acidified slightly to prevent gelling and improve the flavor, then treated with pectinase or other enzymes to break down the pectin.
 Most of the off-flavor agents are then removed with ion-exchange resins, such as sulfonated polystyrene-divinylbenzene copolymer or polyacrylic acid.
 Alternatively, the off-flavors can be adsorbed by agents like charcoal or bentonite, which are removed by filtration; or precipitated with gelatin or other gelling agents.
 Most of the remaining sulfurous volatiles are then removed by low-pressure evaporation.
-The juice is then pasteurized to inactivate remaining natural enzymes and kill micro-organisms.
+The juice is then pasteurized to inactivate remaining natural enzymes and kill microorganisms.
 The process is claimed to preserve a substantial fraction of the mogrosides present in the fruit, with the resulting sweetness at a level about 250 times stronger than sucrose.

 Safety

 At least one generally recognized as safe (GRAS) notice has been received by the U.S. Food and Drug Administration.
+The FDA granted GRAS certification to Siraitia grosvenorii extracts/processed products in 2011.

-In Europe, it is classified as an unapproved Novel Food (not used in the food system before May 1997) which means that it may be marketed as a food or food ingredient only after a safety assessment and approval by the European Commission; as of 2023, Siraitia grosvenorii was not listed among approved Novel Foods in the EU.
+In Europe, it is classified as an unapproved novel food (not used in the food system before May 1997) which means that it may be marketed as a food or food ingredient only after a safety assessment and approval by the European Commission.
+In 2019, the EFSA Panel on Food Additives and Flavourings (FAF) was asked by the European Commission to provide its scientific opinion on the safety of monkfruit extract as a food additive.
+The panel concluded that the current body of research was insufficient.
+As of 2023, Siraitia grosvenorii was not listed among approved Novel Foods in the EU.